 If you’re on the Unlimited Plan, no worries, you pay a fixed $39/m for as many inboxes as your team needs.

-If you pay per inbox, we wait till a few emails or tweets have been sent/received in the new inbox—in case MailClark was invited by mistake—before adding $9 to your subscription.
+If you pay per inbox, we wait till a few emails or messages have been sent/received in the new inbox—in case MailClark was invited by mistake—before adding $9 to your subscription.

-If you haven’t subscribed to a paid account yet, we’ll ask for your credit card after a few emails or tweets have been sent/received.
+If you haven’t subscribed to a paid account yet, we’ll ask for your credit card after a few emails or messages have been sent/received.